cdaringe/postgraphile-upsert/readme.md

 ```

 ## Credits

-- This is a fork of the TypeScript [postgraphile-upsert-plugin](https://github.com/cdaringe/postgraphile-upsert)
-- Which itself is a fork of [the original upsert plugin](https://github.com/einarjegorov/graphile-upsert-plugin/blob/master/index.js)
+ - This is a typescript-ified knock off of [the original upsert plugin](https://github.com/einarjegorov/graphile-upsert-plugin/blob/master/index.js)